rpf13/alpstein-mountains/TESTING.md

     ![w3c validation tours](docs/testing/w3c_validation_errors_tours.png)

 - **Tours Site Contact Form:** During testing on Windows computer, I have figured out that the dropdown menu for the contact form was *empty* apart from the first "Make your Choice" entry.
-On Mac OS X, on which the site was develped, it was not the case.
+On Mac OS X, on which the site was developed, it was not the case.
 Further checks and research have shown, that OS X uses per default a grey background for the dropdown menu, where as on Windows it is white.
-Therefore I had to add a change into CSS for the text input option to turn black, beginning with the second element.
+Therefore I had to add a change into CSS for the text input option to turn black.

     ![dropdown menu windows issue](docs/testing/windows_dropdown_issue.png)